19143507/typographicdesign/_posts/2021-09-27-sneaky-selling-what-car-manufacturers-dont-want-you-to-see.md

 When we think of car adverts, we think of a sleak, clean cut technological masterpiece gliding through an elegant mountain road or an empty, yet perfect city centre, being driven by a guy with a gargantuan smile plastered across his giddy face.
 Sound about right?

 Well, car adverts are actually heavily influenced by it's typography and the text that is used throughout it's course.
-This can range from quotes from reviews, awards the car and/or manufacturer has received, inspirational sentences that can make potential customers feel heroic, indestructible and like they're part of a wider family of people who drive cars produced by that particular manufacturer.
+This can range from quotes from reviews, awards the car and/or manufacturer has received, and inspirational sentences that can make potential customers feel heroic, indestructible and like they're part of a wider family of people who drive cars produced by that particular manufacturer.

 The text itself that represents these examples is never too large on the screen, as this would distract the viewers from the car that is being advertised.
 The car is rarely, if ever, not at the centre of the advert, and this is done by placing the text efficiently and carefully at different points on the screen, in a way that gives the typography its own spotlight, alongside the car on show.

 Everything is structured in a extremely effective manner, and car manufacturers do deserve credit for this.

 ## So What's The Big Deal?